sourcegraph/about/content/blogposts/2024/announcing-prompt-library.md

 Let’s take a look at how it works:
 ## Creating a new prompt
-1. Go to Sourcegraph’s web interface.
+1. Go to Sourcegraph’s [web interface](https://sourcegraph.com/search) and log in.

 2. From the top menu, find **Tools** and then **Prompt Library**.